Closing an Estate in Virginia

 The probate and estate administration attorneys of the northern Virginia law firm of Hale Ball Carlson Baumgartner Murphy, PLC offer legal guidance to the executors—also referred to as the personal representatives—of estates in northern Virginia.
-We help clients make sure that their things are not left intestate and their affairs are in order.
+We help clients make sure that their things are not left intestate and their affairs are in order, including making sure that their surviving spouse is taken care of after their passing.
 We are a full-service law firm with experienced attorneys that handles all phases of the probate process.
 Whether you are close to our office in Fairfax, nearby like in Annandale, or even farther away, we are here to help.
 Many personal representatives find themselves overwhelmed by the laws and requirements that accompany the position that they occupy.
 Among their chief concerns is knowing when the estate will close and what must be done to bring a conclusion to the business of settling the estate.
 If you are the executor of an estate in northern Virginia, our estate or probate lawyers can take you through the process step by step.
 Contact our Fairfax office at your earliest convenience.

 Closing an Estate in Virginia